Team-Infinitesimal/Infinitesimal/README.md

 Download from the `Code > Download ZIP` button, extract the .zip file and place the folder it in `/Appearance/Themes`.

+## Custom Wallpapers
+Infinitesimal displays randomly selected wallpapers during the profile save screen after every song.
+You can add your own by dropping any wallpaper inside of the `/Graphics/Wallpapers` directory.
+You're free to remove the existing ones or add new ones as you like!

 ![logo](https://raw.githubusercontent.com/dj505/PIU-Infinitesimal/master/Graphics/logo%20(doubleres).png)